Understanding File Inclusion and Path Traversal

 3. PHP Wrappers Exploitation

-PHP wrappers provide access to various data streams and can be weaponized:
+PHP wrappers provide access to various data streams and can be weaponized for attacks:

 | Wrapper | Purpose | Example Exploit |